Skip to McMaster Navigation Skip to Site Navigation Skip to main content

 1. Physicians who inform surveyors that their main practice activity is in an RCPSC-certified field are reported in their CFPC-certified specialty for the annual PIO report.

-Practice location is derived from CPSO, Scott’s Medical Database, and OPRC survey data.
-Over its history, OPRC has found that postal codes of physician practices may not be accurate markers of physical location, particularly in rural areas.
-OPRC created and maintains a database of physician practice locations based on actual street address collected as part of the physician survey and geographic coordinates based on the digital Ontario street network file.
+Practice location is derived from the following data sources: OPRC Physician Survey, CPSO, Scott’s Medical Database, previous Active Physician Registries, and OHIP.
+OPRC creates and maintains a database of these physician practice locations including street address and postal code as well as geographic coordinates based on the digital Ontario street network file.

 OPRC compares birth date data from several sources.
 Ages are then calculated in the following way: